aronreid/google-takeout-fixer/README.md

 Parameters:
 - `-i, --input-dir`: Directory containing the extracted contents of Google Photos Takeout
 - `-o, --output-dir`: Directory into which the processed output will be written
-- `-e, --error-dir`: Directory for any files that have errors during processing
+- `-e, --error-dir`: Directory for any files that have errors during processing (IMPORTANT: use -e, not -o)
 - `-p, --parallel`: Number of parallel processes to use (default: 1)

 Thread count recommendations: